Short Story Saturday: Veiled Intentions

 She gazed at the items resting in the backseat.
 “Should we return these trinkets?”

 I paused.
 “No, let’s keep them.
-You seem to like them.
+You seemed to like them.
 They’re good conversation pieces if nothing else.
 Besides, Trevor’s not all bad.”
-I displayed the tray of confectionaries.
+I moved the tray of confectionaries in my hand closer to Melinda so that she could get a better look.
 “He did give me these as an apology for his indiscretions.”

 “Really?”